 Operating expenses include salaries and employee benefits, occupancy and equipment, data processing, deposit insurance, marketing, foreclosure and related, and other general and administrative expenses.
-Total operating expenses as a percentage of average total assets were 0.82% in both 2020 and 2019.
-Operating expenses were \$22.0 million in 2020 and \$20.6 million in 2019.
+Total operating expenses as a percentage of average total assets were 0.74% in 2021, as compared to 0.82% in 2020.
+Operating expenses were \$22.1 million in 2021 and \$22.0 million in 2020.
+The Bank continues to focus on generating operating leverage by controlling non-interest expenses while growing the balance sheet.